AsmaAbdullah/CAPSTONE-HOPE/README.md

 ## The patient:

 - Home page Create an account or login
-   - Create an account page where you enter the required data (account type, name, email, password, phone number, gender, personal photo).
+   - Create an account page where you enter the required data (account type, name, email, password).
    - On the login page, enter your email and password.
 - When entering the application, the social sessions available for psychologists will show.
 - When his choose one of the social sessions, a page with information about the session will show.